-(1) Copyright © 2019 CUSIP Global Services.
+Copyright © 2019 CUSIP Global Services.
 CUSIP is a registered trademark of the American Bankers Association.
 CUSIP data are provided by CUSIP Global Services, managed on behalf of the American Bankers Association by S&P Global Market Intelligence, and are provided for convenience of reference only.
-The CUSIP numbers listed above are being provided solely for the convenience of bondholders and none of the City or the Underwriters makes any representation with respect to such numbers or undertake any responsibility for its accuracy.
-The CUSIP numbers are subject to being changed after the issuance of the Series 2019A Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of the Series 2019A Bonds.
+The CUSIP numbers listed above are being provided solely for the convenience of bondholders and neither the City nor the Underwriter makes any representation with respect to such numbers or undertake any responsibility for its accuracy.
+The CUSIP numbers are subject to being changed after the issuance of the Series 2019B Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of the Series 2019B Bonds.